|Nutrition Facts (per serving)|

 Cook beans until they are soft.
 Make sure there is always plenty of water in the pot, adding boiling water when and if necessary.
-Cooking time vary depending on the freshness of the beans.
+Cooking time will vary depending on the freshness of the beans.
 Typically, though, beans will take an hour and a half to two hours to soften, though they could take a little less or quite a bit longer.
 Beans are cooked when one can be easily smashed between your thumb and forefinger.

 If you are making black beans, it is traditional to season them with a sprig of fresh epazote.
 Add the herb just a few minutes before taking the beans off the stove, as epazote’s wonderfully rustic aroma and flavor cannot withstand long cooking.

 Once the beans are cooked, add the salt and stir.
 If salt is added before beans are thoroughly cooked, it prevents them from becoming completely soft.

 Enjoy your delicious, soupy beans in bowls as a side dish to grilled or fried meats, or use a slotted spoon to dish out just the beans to accompany any savory dish—you will be amazed at how delicious this simple preparation is.

 - Use leftovers as an ingredient for other dishes such as refried beans, bean soup, or ranchero beans or refrigerate leftovers for reheating; they will thicken and become more delicious each time they are eaten.